finance calculator

 How to use this calculator

-1. Enter your child’s current age and expected college start age.
+1. Enter your child’s current age and the age you expect them to start college (for example, 18 or 19).

 Inputs explained